Water for Elephants (musical): Broadway (2024)

 All of the members of the Atlanta creative team returned for the Broadway production, except for Jessica Paz.
 Much of the Atlanta cast would reprise their roles, with new additions including Gregg Edelman as Mr. Jankowski, Paul Alexander Nolan as August, and Grant Gustin making his Broadway debut as Jacob Jankowski.
 The production opened at the Imperial Theatre on March 21, 2024, after previews began on February 24.
 Kyle Selig replaced Gustin in September.
 The show closed on December 8, 2024, after playing 300 regular performances.

 A filing with the Securities and Exchange Commission indicated that the Broadway production would be capitalized for up to $25 million, making it likely the most expensive production of the 2023–2024 Broadway season.

 US Tour (2025-26)

 The United States national tour premiered on September 30, 2025 at the Hippodrome Theatre.
 The production stars Zachary Keller as Jacob, Helen Krushinski as Marlena, Robert Tully as Mr. Jankowski, and Connor Sullivan as August.
-The tour is currently set to end at the Eccles Theater in August 2026.
+The tour is currently scheduled to end at Appleton, Wisconsin's Fox Cities PAC theater in May 2027.